Skip to main content

 Benefits

 NCSL has a flexible remote work policy.
 Building and maintaining our organizational culture is critical and we do so by bringing staff together, in person, for four days each month.
-The remote work policy provides the freedom to work from anywhere with the requirement that staff come to the NCSL office once a month for team meetings and professional development.
+The remote work policy provides the freedom to work from anywhere with the requirement that staff travel on their own fare to the NCSL office once a month for team meetings and professional development.
 We are committed to offering a full range of other benefits for you and your eligible family members, including domestic partners.

 Your total compensation goes beyond the number on your paycheck.
 Our outstanding benefits include low-cost health, dental and vision coverage, a 401(a)-retirement plan with 10% contribution after 6 months and full vesting, life & disability insurance, 3-weeks paid vacation with 5+ years of paid full-time work experience, generous time off plans and paid family leave, floating holidays, identity theft protection, employee assistance programs, pet insurance, paid time off to volunteer, and more!
 Relocation assistance provided for out-of-state candidates.